July – August 2019

-VSO Zambia will be building on the Youth Entrepreneurship Programme (YEP) piloted last year by holding a series of workshops across five districts for 60 young people.
-The activity will develop the entrepreneurial potential of Zambian youth through business skills training, as a way of creating alternatives to formal employment and encouraging self-dependency.
-Local organisations, institutions and companies will be attending the event to offer internships and mentoring schemes to Zambian youth.
-These activities will provide a platform for young people who have been on the ICS and YEP placements to network and share their knowledge and skills.
+VSO Zambia built on the Youth Entrepreneurship Programme (YEP) piloted last year by holding a series of workshops across five districts for 60 young people.
+The activity aimed to develop the entrepreneurial potential of Zambian youth through business skills training, as a way of creating alternatives to formal employment and encouraging self-dependency.
+Local organisations, institutions and companies attended to offer internships and mentoring schemes to Zambian youth.
+These activities provided a platform for young people who have been on the ICS and YEP placements to network and share their knowledge and skills.

 Tanzania – Raleigh International (Raleigh Tanzania Society) – 9 and 10 August

-The Raleigh Tanzania Society, formed of ICS alumni, are planning a two-day youth employability workshop.
-Sessions will be delivered on teaching young people skills to help with employment and entrepreneurship, such as interviewing skills, how to prepare a CV and public speaking.
-Day 2 will look at supporting young people with small business start-ups and sources of funding.
+The Raleigh Tanzania Society, formed of ICS alumni, delivered a two-day youth employability workshop.
+Sessions focused on teaching young people skills to help with employment and entrepreneurship, such as interviewing skills, how to prepare a CV and public speaking.
+Day 2 focused on supporting young people with small business start-ups and sources of funding.

 Kenya – VSO – 10 August

-Five ICS alumni from VSO and Balloon Ventures, along with VSO Kenya staff, are organising a one-day youth employability and skills workshop that will provide ICS alumni and young people in Nairobi with an opportunity to discuss issues of youth unemployment, explore different types of employment opportunity and learn how to market their ICS experiences as transferable skills to employers.
+Five ICS alumni from VSO and Balloon Ventures, along with VSO Kenya staff, organiseda one-day youth employability and skills workshop to provide ICS alumni and young people in Nairobi with an opportunity to discuss issues of youth unemployment, explore different types of employment opportunity and learn how to market their ICS experiences as transferable skills to employers.

-The full-day event will bring together potential employers, recruiters, the business community and successful young entrepreneurs to share key tips and empower young people to access the employment opportunities available to them.
+The full-day event brought together potential employers, recruiters, the business community and successful young entrepreneurs to share key tips and empower young people to access the employment opportunities available to them.

 UK – VSO – 10 August

-A dedicated team of seven ICS alumni is organising a one-day youth employability and skills event in London.
-The event will focus on professional development and networking and is an opportunity to hear from inspiring speakers and take part in skills development workshops, careers advice sessions and discussions on youth employability.
-This event will bring together ICS alumni, young people, organisations and employers.
+A dedicated team of seven ICS alumni organised a one-day youth employability and skills event in London.
+The event focused on professional development and networking, offering the opportunity to hear from inspiring speakers and take part in skills development workshops, careers advice sessions and discussions on youth employability.

-VSO Bangladesh will be holding a series of youth employability and skills activities on International Youth Day, involving local employers, young people and government representatives.
-Activities include:
+VSO Bangladesh held a series of youth employability and skills activities on International Youth Day, involving local employers, young people and government representatives.
+Activities included:

-- a youth resources conference, where employers and young people will come together to talk about the opportunities and funding available in the local area;
+- a youth resources conference, where employers and young people came together to talk about the opportunities and funding available in the local area;

 - a youth roundtable discussion, exploring youth employability in Bangladesh;